Conditional Antibody Design as 3D Equivariant Graph Translation: Method

 \subsection{MEAN: Multi-channel Equivariant Attention Network}

 To derive an effective translator, it is crucial to capture the 3D interactions of the residues in different chains.
 The message passing mechanism in $E(3)$-equivariant GNNs~\citep{satorras2021n,huang2022equivariant} will fulfil this purpose.
 Particularly, we develop the Multi-channel Equivariant Attention Network (MEAN) to characterize the geometry and topology of the input antibody-antigen complex.
-Each layer of MEAN alternates between the two modules: internal context encoder and external interaction encoder.
-As their names imply, the first module encodes the structure within each component, while the second one focuses on modeling the external interactions between different components.
+Each layer of MEAN alternates between the two modules: internal context encoder and external interaction encoder, which is motivated by the biological insight that the external interactions between antibodies and antigens are different from those internal interactions within each heavy/light chain.
 After several layers of the message passing, the node representations and coordinates are transformed into the predictions by an output module.
 Notably, all modules are $E(3)$-equivariant.

 \paragraph{Internal context encoder} Similar to GMN~\citep{huang2022equivariant}, we extend EGNN~\citep{satorras2021n} from one single input vector to multichannel coordinates, since each residue is naturally represented by multiple backbone atoms.
 Suppose in layer $l$ the node features are $\{h_i^{(l)}|i=1,2,...,n\}$ and the coordinates are $\{\mZ_i^{(l)}|i=1,2,...,n\}$.
 We denote the relative coordinates between node $i$ and $j$ as $\mZ^{(l)}_{ij} = \mZ^{(l)}_{i} - \mZ^{(l)}_{j}$.
 Then, the information of each node is updated in the following form.